 Consumers who traveled from the U.S. to China in September instead of June saved an average of 37 percent on airfare.
 Those who traveled to Spain last February instead of last June shaved 36% off their fares.

 Going to Australia in August, when winter is ending in the Southern Hemisphere, saved 29 percent over those who traveled in December, when summer was just beginning down under.

 A travel credit card helps

 Signing up for a good travel credit card is another way to make airfare more affordable by taking advantage of the different types of perks they might offer.
-The co-branded CheapOair credit card by Synchrony Financial offers customers access to an enhanced loyalty program and includes a special financing offer to help manage the cost of travel.
+The co-branded CheapOair (an Accredited Partner) credit card by Synchrony Financial offers customers access to an enhanced loyalty program and includes a special financing offer to help manage the cost of travel.

 The Capital One Venture Card provides a one-time bonus of 50,000 miles if you spend $3,000 on purchases within three months from the account's opening.
 That's equal to $500 in travel.

 The Chase Ink Business Preferred Card carries 80,000 bonus points if you spend $5,000 on purchases during the first three months of account activity.
 That's worth $1,000 toward travel when you redeem through Chase Ultimate Rewards.

 CheapOAir (an Accredited Partner) advises consumers to carefully research fares before booking.
 The company says airlines now charge extra for everything from checked luggage to seat selection.
 In most cases, you'll find those charges in the fine print, not in the base fare.